 You can take the family canoeing in all sorts of places.
 We went on an urban river tour on the Mersey...

-Canoeing is a great activity you can take your family on, and can transform a dull Sunday afternoon into an adventure.
+Canoeing is a great activity to take your family on and transform a dull Sunday afternoon into an adventure.

 Canoeing is not just for the countryside

 You might think you can't go canoeing if lakes and rivers in the countryside do not surround you.

 This is not the case.
 Many rivers and canals span our urban landscapes - even if they've been hidden away or built over, there's usually a water channel somewhere and a friendly canoe club or activity centre to help you paddle it.